 Keeping the blood supply safe

 The US Food and Drug Administration (FDA) closely regulates blood to keep the blood supply safe.
-The American Association of Blood Banks also publishes guidelines for safe transfusions, which its members must follow.
+The AABB (formerly the American Association of Blood Banks) also publishes guidelines for safe transfusions, which its members must follow.

 In the United States, all blood centers follow careful procedures to keep the blood supply safe.
 Everyone who comes in to donate is asked many questions and has a chance to say whether their blood may be unsafe for any reason.
 Also, previous donation records and lists of ineligible donors are checked.
-Lab tests are done to look for blood that might transmit diseases (described in “Infections” under the section called “Possible risks of blood transfusions”).
+Lab tests are done to look for blood that might transmit diseases (described in Getting a blood transfusion).
 People are not allowed to donate blood if their lab tests or questionnaires show that they may be at high risk for certain diseases.